shurunxuan/IGME-601-2181-Team-C/doc/TransitionAndBusinessPlan.md

 |              	| Level Design 	| At least two levels are polished and playable with objectives that reflect the story.                                                                                                        	|
 |              	| Story        	| Story elements are present in the levels.                                                                                                                                                      	|
 | April        	| Production   	| Get the game ready to be showcased at Imagine RIT.                                                                                                                                             	|
+The milestones have been placed to have about 30-50 man hours of work.
+Some may seem lighter or heavier, but it is expected that we will get ahead on the easier milestones to mitigate the harder ones.
+For now, we don't intend on heavily relying on external resources apart from free software and assets.

 After Imagine RIT: We will plan for this as the date approaches.